katjagonzales/Global-CO2-Emissions-Analysis-Python/README.md

 - **Prepared Data:** includes the different versions of the dataframe as pkl files.
   The last version is also available as a csv file (needed to create visualizations in Tableau)

 **03. Scripts**: contains all Python scripts (Jupyter Notebook).
-Please note that script 6.3 couldn't be uploaded (not even in the compressed version) because of the max file size limitation of GitHub.
+Please note that script 6.3 couldn't be uploaded (not even in a compressed version) because of the max file size limitation of GitHub.

-**04. Visualizations**: contains all visualizations for this project generated in Python
+**04. Visualizations**: contains the visualizations for the project created in Python.
+Please note that most visualizations were created in the final phase of the project, utilizing Tableau.